davidski/evaluator/README.md

 #### Capabilities Table

 The domain capabilities table is where you define the key capabilities/ objectives of each domain.
-What your capabilities are will vary from organization to organization, but you can use the provided sample spreadsheet as inspiration.
-You should try to avoid simply copying every technical control out of something like ISO 27001 or COBIT, as that is likely too fine grained to provide the high level overview Evaluator delivers.
+Your specific capabilities will vary from organization to organization, but the provided sample spreadsheet may be used as inspiration.
+You should try to avoid simply copying every technical control out of something like ISO 27001 or COBIT, as that most such control frameworks are too fine grained to provide the high level overview Evaluator delivers.
 Typically 50 controls or less can describe organizations up to the one to two billion USD in size.
-Each capability must have a unique ID and should be assigned a difficult (DIFF) score, ranking the maturity of the control from 1 - 5, with 5 being best of class.
+Each capability must have a unique ID and should be assigned a difficulty (DIFF) score, ranking the maturity of the control from 1 - 5, with 5 being best of class.

 #### Threats Table